This process is for grade appeal issues only. Any non-curricular issues or complaints should be directed to the Dean of Students office.

 The department chair reviews the recommendation and notifies both student and instructor of his final decision to change or not change the grade.
 A grade appeal case should be resolved within five weeks (35 calendar days) of the chair’s receipt of the written appeal.

-Step 5 - Dr. Nandika D’Souza, Associate Dean Undergraduate Studies and Dr. Andrey Voevodin, Associate Dean Graduate Studies
+Step 5 - Dr. Nandika D’Souza, Associate Dean Undergraduate Studies and Dr. Yan Huang, Associate Dean Graduate Studies

 If either student or instructor believes there was a procedural error in the process, that party may request reconsideration on procedural grounds by filing a written request for review to the dean within 7 calendar days of having received notice of the resolution.
 This request must specifically state the procedural grounds for requesting the reconsideration.
 If the dean determines that the procedures were followed, the dean responds in writing that the faculty committee’s determination has been upheld.
 The decision of the dean is final.